PuzzleFusion++: Auto-agglomerative 3D Fracture Assembly by Denoise and Verify: Experiments

-\mypara{Iterations of the auto-agglomerative process} \autoref{tab:ablation_ag} presents the ablation study on the number of auto-agglomerative iterations (\#$ite$): The second row (\#$ite$=1) demonstrates that our denoiser alone performs better than the other baselines (\autoref{tab:quant}).
-DiffAssemble\cite{scarpellini2024diffassemble} also uses diffusion models but performs much worse, indicating the effectiveness of our feature embeddings (\S\ref{sec:denoising_solver}) and system-level designs (\autoref{fig:algorithm}).
+.
 The rest of the table shows that our performance consistently improves with more auto-agglomerative iterations (\ie, iterating the denoiser and the verifier).
 The iterations are particularly important for complex assemblies with many fragments, as shown by two hard examples in \autoref{fig:ablation}.
 The verifier finds a few small fragments correctly aligned in the early iterations, which simplifies the problem for the denoiser and helps complete the assembly in the later iterations.

-\mypara{Sampling steps of the denoiser} Table \ref{tab:ablation_dm} shows how performance varies with different numbers of sampling steps when only the denoiser is used during testing.
+\mypara{Denoiser} \autoref{tab:ablation_dm} shows how performance varies with different numbers of sampling steps when only the denoiser is used during testing.
 The optimal performance is achieved with 20 sampling steps, yet performance remains robust even with fewer steps.

-Accelerated sampling in diffusion models\cite{song2020denoising} is an active area of research, leaving good potential for our approach also to achieve a boost in speed.
+DiffAssemble~\citep{scarpellini2024diffassemble} was initially designed to solve 2D jigsaw puzzles using a diffusion model, and it directly extends the 2D architecture to tackle the 3D variant without proper designs for 3D.
+While achieving SOTA performance on the 2D jigsaw puzzle, it fails to produce reasonable results on the 3D task -- our denoiser-only result outperforms it by a huge margin (67.3\% vs. 27.5\%). \autoref{tab:ablation_core_module} shows the ablation of our key denoiser designs: 1) pre-training the autoencoder to learn better local geometric features for fractures, 2) introducing an anchor fragment to resolve the ambiguity in 3D assembly, and 3) adjusting the sampling scheduler to balance the rough and fine alignments.
+These three changes bring performance closer to the baseline method, Jigsaw.
+Additionally, our research contribution (auto-agglomerative formulation) provides a significant advantage over Jigsaw in addition to these improvements.

+\mypara{Verifier} \autoref{tab:ablation_ver_perf} shows the performance of the verifier with different thresholds.
+In practice, we use the threshold of 0.9 for the transformer's output to be classified as correct alignment.
+This high threshold ensures that the selected pairs have high confidence, which is crucial since our framework does not backtrack errors.
+The verifier's accuracy is 90.77\%, which is high because all pairs are input into the transformer, and most pairs are trivially not matched (i.e., they do not have any matching points).
+The lower recall (45.95\%) indicates the model misses many true matches.

+The suboptimal accuracy of the verifier limits the gain brought by increasing the number of auto-agglomerative iterations.
+To understand the upper bound of our method, we experiment with a ``ground-truth verifier'', which always makes the correct merging of pieces.
+Note that this verifier does not leak ground-truth pose information to the denoiser but rather provides correct high-level piece-merging guidance.
+Interestingly, \autoref{tab:ablatoin_upperbound} shows that this leads to significantly better performance than the verifier using Jigsaw matchings.
+A more robust verifier model, as well as a potential backtracking strategy, are promising directions for future work.